minhquantommy/Tommy/README.md

 #Hi there 👋, I'm Tommy | Quân

- • 🔭 I’m currently working on Circus SMP.
+ • 🔭 I’m Owner of Circus SMP.

- • 🌱 I’m currently learning more about Javascript.
+ • 🌱 I’m currently learning more about Javascript, mathematics.

- • 👯 I’m looking to a girl friend
+ • 💘 Ellie is my love, but now ...

- • 🤔 I’m looking for help with VelocityX documentation.
+ • 🤔 I’m looking for help with Minecraft server, java, python, ...

  • 📫 How to contact me: https://tumy.fun